 I am 99% sure that everyone reading this has plans to do the opposite of clean eating over Christmas, and that’s fine.
 I’m not advocating that you spend the holidays nibbling on rice crackers and carrots.
 However, it’s a great time to make some very simple changes for big benefits.

 Add some grains, nuts, fruits and vegetables to your meals.
-You should have 3-5 serves a day of these items, and they tend to go pretty well with just about any meal.
+You should have 3 to 5 serves a day of these items, and they tend to go pretty well with just about any meal.
 Put your thinking cap on and serve up something healthy.

 Monitor Your Medications